regebro/supporting-python-3/source/cextensions.rst

 CPython supports.
 If you use them in your code, you can replace them with ``static``.

-Another change you can do before porting is to move away from ``PyClassObject``.
+Another change you can do as preparation is to move away from ``PyClassObject``.
 That's the long deprecated "old-style classes" which are removed in Python 3.
 You should be able to move over to ``PyTypeObject`` with no big problem.